Health, History, Horses and the Arts

 Saratoga Race Course is the oldest, continually operating horse track in the country.
 Every summer from late July through Labor Day, visitors to Saratoga Race Course experience 40 days of world-class thoroughbred racing, including the oldest stakes race in the country for three-year-olds, the Travers.
 The historic venue has attracted high rollers to Saratoga Springs since the late 1800s.
 Today, Saratoga Race Course still brings hundreds of thousands of visitors to the Spa City.

-Horse enthusiasts can also immerse themselves in thoroughbred racing history at the National Museum of Racing and Hall of Fame, tour the backstretch at Saratoga Race Course or watch the thoroughbreds work out in the morning at Oklahoma Training Track, take in live harness racing at the Saratoga Casino & Raceway, or enjoy the fast-paced excitement of the Saratoga Polo tournament.
-The Saratoga Springs Horse Show and Dressage at Saratoga events also offer a unique opportunity to see horses up close.
+Horse enthusiasts can also immerse themselves in thoroughbred racing history at the National Museum of Racing and Hall of Fame, tour the backstretch at Saratoga Race Course or watch the thoroughbreds work out in the morning at Oklahoma Training Track, take in live harness racing at the Saratoga Casino Hotel, or enjoy the fast-paced excitement of the Saratoga Polo season.
 Additionally, city shops and specialty stores offer a variety of horse related souvenirs and memorabilia.

 Entertainment, Festivals, Lodging and More